Welcome to the connections preference process for the 2023-2024 school year! This page will be updated as new information comes.

 Guitar* (Available to rising 6th graders)

 This yearlong course offers students the opportunity to develop, enhance, and express a passion for music through the instrumental art form of guitar.
-Students do not need any prior experience to join in the 6th grade.
-Guitar students will have the opportunity to perform at school and district level concerts, as well as, join a Guitar Club like Honor Guitar and Modern Guitar.
+Students do not need any prior experience to join in 6th grade.
+Guitar students will have the opportunity to perform at school and district level concerts like Giocoso.
+In addition, students with experience can join Guitar Clubs like Honors Guitar and Rock Guitar.
 In 7th and 8th grade, students will also have the opportunity to learn the ukulele and electric bass.
 Stay strong and rock on!

 Orchestra* (Available to rising 6th graders)

 This is a yearlong course where students will have the opportunity to play the violin, viola, cello, and bass.
 Students do not need any prior experience to join in the 6th grade.
 In 7th grade, returning students are placed in Intermediate orchestra.
-Any rising 7th grader that did not sign up in 6th grade is invited to sign up for the beginning 7th grade orchestra class.
+In 8th Grade, returning students are placed in Advanced orchestra.
 All Orchestra students will get to showcase their talents at concerts throughout the year.
-For advanced 6th, 7th, and 8th grade orchestra students, there is an honor orchestra that performs multiple times during the school year.
+For advanced 6th, 7th, and 8th grade orchestra students, there is an honor orchestra that performs multiples times during the school year.

 Advanced Theatre Arts (7th Grade)*

-The year-long 7th Grade Advanced Theatre Ensemble is called THE TIGER PLAYERS!
-Students may request placement in this group by application or instructor approval.
-No experience is necessary, but students in Tiger Players must commit to developing their artistic expression skills in the production of several short plays twice per year (Fall and Spring).
+Students will need to apply for the course.
+No experience is necessary, but students accepted in the course must commit to developing their artistic expressions skills in the production of a short play.
 Rehearsal and production activities will comprise 50% of the overall grade in the course and are a required component.
 Students are expected to participate actively in the production process and should be prepared for some extracurricular rehearsals in the two weeks leading up to the productions.
-Students in this course are offered the opportunity to participate in DRAMARAMA (GCPS Middle School Theatre Festival) and GA Jr. Thespian Conference (the statewide Middle School Theatre Festival).
+Students in this course are offered opportunities to participate in a variety of optional extra-curricular Theatre festivals and activities.

 *Students and parents should be aware that there are required fees associated with this course to offset production costs.